David (The Lost Boys): Narrative analysis and family dynamics

+Counter-readings and heteronormative dynamics

+While scholarly consensus frequently highlights the film's pervasive homoerotic and queer subtext, alternative textual analyses point to a competing domestic framework driven by the overarching plot.
+In this view, David's pursuit of Michael is not strictly driven by homoerotic desire, but rather functions as an extension of the head vampire Max's heteronormative scheme to build a traditional "blended family" by targeting Lucy Emerson through her children.

+This reading emphasizes that David's primary objective was initially violent rather than seductive; he intended for Michael to serve as a sacrificial "first kill" to finalise Star's vampire transformation.
+This sequence of motivations is reinforced on-screen when Star warns Michael that his death "was what David wanted," indicating that the subsequent push to induct Michael into the vampire gang was a shift forced by Max's domestic agenda, rather than David's independent volition.

 Homoerotic interpretation

 David, and particularly his interactions with the character Michael, has been read as homoerotic.
 Sutherland has nodded to these themes, remarking that the "whole scene where I catch [Michael] in the fog coming off the bridge ...
 I mean, it's a very sensual moment!"
 Harry Benshoff in his book Monsters in the Closet: Homosexuality and the Horror Film states that with his bleach-blond hair, stubble, earrings and leather attire David appears as a gay pin-up model.
 He interprets the film as the story of the "normal" teen Michael being seduced by David's lifestyle.
 Psychoanalyst Trevor C. Pederson describes David's attempts at recruiting Michael as "obsessive", noting that David even requests that Michael join him even after Michael and his friends have killed all of David's fellow vampires.

+Interpretation of the final confrontation

+Scholars and psychoanalysts have debated David's motivations during his final battle with Michael.
+Psychoanalyst Trevor C. Pederson describes David's persistent attempts at recruiting Michael as "obsessive", arguing that David continues to request that Michael join the pack even after Michael and the Frog brothers have successfully killed the rest of the coven.

+However, narrative commentary notes that this "obsessive" push may stem from dramatic irony rather than a refusal to accept his pack's demise; within the scene's sequence, David shows no objective awareness that the other vampires have been killed when he offers his ultimatum.
+This lack of awareness is supported by his dialogue during the struggle, where he states, "I don't want to kill you, Michael.
+Join us," using the plural pronoun to imply he believes his pack is still intact.